eternal-2000/gemmini/Readme.md

 # General description and use #

-Gemmini takes a slightly different approach to implementing the BLAS operations.
-First, an abstract intermediate representation of a given operation is constructed, and then the intermediate representation is mapped to a target language and architecture (e.g. an implementation of GEMM in C for a CPU with 256-bit YMM registers).
+Gemmini works by first constructing an abstract intermediate representation of a given operation, which roughly resembles how you might describe the procedure at a high-level to a person.
+Then the intermediate representation is mapped to a target language and architecture (e.g. an implementation of GEMM in C for a CPU with 256-bit YMM registers).
 The abstraction of the operation itself away from any particular representation in a given language is intended to allow easy extension to different architectures, or different languages, and handle different float precisions easily, as well as making extension to new operations easier in principle.

 Currently, the user can invoke the code generation process by calling a simple Bash script in the `generators` directory: `build.sh`.
 This